The power of peripheral vision in strategic thinking

-Peripheral vision is the ability to detect market trends and weak signals beyond the current boundaries.
+Peripheral vision is the ability to detect trends and weak signals beyond the current market boundaries.
 In a rapidly changing business environment it becomes a critical asset for strategic thinkers.

 For the human eye, peripheral vision is the ability to see objects and movement outside of the direct line of vision.
 It is made possible by rods and nerve cells located largely outside the centre of the retina.
 The rods also create night vision and low-light vision.
 A loss of peripheral vision leads to a condition commonly referred to as “tunnel vision”.

-Translated to a business, peripheral vision is an ability to detect market trends and weak signals beyond its current boundaries.
-While a focus on current business activities helps in effective execution of business strategy, it has the downside of creating tunnel vision.
+Translated to business, peripheral vision is an ability to detect market trends and weak signals beyond its current boundaries.
+While a focus on current business activities helps in the effective execution of business strategy, it has the downside of creating tunnel vision.
 As a result, leaders can miss the important trends that can lead to missed opportunities, disruption to their business or even a crisis of survival.

 The case of Blackberry provides an example of one such scenario.
-Enamoured by its famous keypad and highly focussed on its valuable business customers, Blackberry was blindsided by the entry of the iPhone from a consumer-centric Apple with its all-touchscreen interface.
+Enamoured by its famous keypad and highly focused on its valuable business customers, Blackberry was blindsided by the entry of the iPhone from a consumer-centric Apple with its all-touchscreen interface.
 Blackberry first ignored then dismissed the threat, in the belief that its enterprise users would always prefer their tactile keyboard and superior messaging service.

-Led by its founder, an electrical engineer, the philosophy of Blackberry was focussed on incremental improvements to what it believed was its superior hardware.
+Led by its founder, an electrical engineer, the philosophy of Blackberry was focused on incremental improvements to what it believed was its superior hardware.
 This blinkered them to the prospect that software was transforming the functionality and user experience of the smartphone.
 The result was that Blackberry went up a strategic dead-end, only changing its approach once Apple and Android had created a huge consumer market and successfully begun converting its treasured business users.
 By which time Blackberry had already lost the race and became a marginal player.

 To remove these blinkers and realise the power of peripheral vision, effective strategic thinkers follow three key steps - they actively scan the periphery, spot the weak signals which others may miss and respond proactively to market trends.